 IRRBB is managed within the Bank's market risk framework.
-The board of directors retains ultimate responsibility for the effective management of IRRBB.
-Through the board's Risk Committee the board has delegated its responsibility for the management of IRRBB to ALCO.
+The Board of directors retains ultimate responsibility for the effective management of IRRBB.
+Through the Board's Risk Committee the Board has delegated its responsibility for the management of IRRBB to ALCO.
 At management level, the Bank's ALCO proactively oversees the management of IRRBB.

-As the board assumes ultimate responsibility for IRRBB and has defined the Bank's overall risk appetite for IRRBB.
-Appropriate limits have been set to measure this risk for earnings and EVE, within this risk must be managed.
-Compliance with this limits is measured and reported to ALCO and the Board.
+As the Board assumes ultimate responsibility for IRRBB and has defined the Bank's overall risk appetite for IRRBB.
+Appropriate limits have been set to measure this risk for earnings and EVE (Economic value of equity), within this risk must be managed.
+Compliance with these limits is measured and reported to ALCO and the Board.

-ALCO's functions include: reviewing the framework to identify, measure, evaluate, control and monitor IRRBB in the Bank's balance sheet.
+ALCO's functions include: reviewing the framework to identify, measure, evaluate, control and monitor IRRBB in the Bank's Balance Sheet.

-Hedging - The Bank primarily maintains its risk position within the desired level through adjustments to balance composition and does not intend as a matter of normal course to fully hedge the interest rate risk.
+Hedging - The Bank primarily maintains its risk position within the desired levels through adjustments to balance composition and does not intend as a matter of normal course to fully hedge the interest rate risk.
 However, if or when a hedge is concluded to be executed the proper documentation is maintained and accounting is done as per relevant IFRS standards.

-Conduct of Stress Testing - The Bank currently conducts stress tests for net interest income variation, by assessing the impact of various interest rate shocks on the Bank's earning's.
-In addition, EVE stress tests are required by the Basel Committees guidelines which have been adopted by the Bank.
+Conduct of Stress Testing - The Bank currently conducts stress tests for net interest income variation, by assessing the impact of various interest rate shocks on the Bank's earnings.
+In addition, EVE stress tests are required by the Basel Committee's guidelines which have been adopted by the Bank.

-Model Validation - The Bank has an established model validation framework that covers IRRBB models.
-All new model and any revisions to existing models will be presented to ALCO for approval.
+Model Validation - The Bank has an established a model validation framework that covers IRRBB models.
+All new models and any revisions to existing models will be presented to ALCO for approval.